Talha-Waris60/AndriodCalculator/README.md

-# Andrdoi App in Java
+# Android App in Java